YumaYX/rubydemodoc/input/json/write_file_with_open.md

-This Ruby code snippet demonstrates how to write a Ruby hash to a JSON file.
-It first requires the `json` library.
-Then, it defines a hash with a key-value pair.
-Next, it opens a file named "file.json" in write mode (`'w'`) and uses `JSON.dump` to serialize the hash into JSON format and write it to the file.
-Finally, the file is automatically closed.
+This Ruby code snippet demonstrates reading a JSON string, creating a hash, and writing the hash to a JSON file named `file.json` within the `input/json/` directory.